INTRODUCTION

 The reasons for fasting can be:

-Fasting will be effective when we humble ourselves before the LORD, repent on our sins, and resolve to sin no more.
-After Jonah’s preaching, the king of Nineveh proclaimed throughout his nation, “Man and beast alike must be covered with sackcloth and call loudly to God; they all must turn from their evil way and from the violence of their hands” (Jon 3:8).
+Fasting will be effective when we humble ourselves before the LORD, repent of our sins, and resolve to sin no more.
+After Jonah’s preaching, the king of Nineveh proclaimed throughout his nation, “Man and beast alike must be covered with sackcloth and call loudly to God; they all must turn from their evil way and from the violence of their hands” (Jonah 3:8).

-Reading and reflecting on the Scripture will be effective as part of fasting and resistance for temptations.
-The defense of Jesus to overcome his temptations during his 40-day fast was the Holy Scripture.
+Reading and reflecting on the Scriptures will be effective as part of fasting and resistance for temptations.
+The defence of Jesus to overcome his temptations during his 40-day fast was Sacred Scripture.

-Fasting helps us to remain close to God through reconciliation, evasion of sins, experience spiritual joy, share in the sufferings of those who starve, and increase in self-control.
-It calls us for a change from our sinful life.
+Fasting helps us to remain close to God through reconciliation, evasion of sins, experiencing spiritual joy, sharing in the sufferings of those who starve, and increasing in self-control.
+It calls for a change on our part from our sinful way of life.
 “So one who fasts for sins, but goes and commits them again: Who will hear his prayer, what is gained by mortification?”
-(Sir 34:31).
+(Sir 34:31)

-The money we would have used for the food and drink on the day of fasting should be shared with the poor or starving people.
+The money we would have used for the food and drink on the day of fasting should be shared with the poor or the starving.
 The time we save from skipping the meal should be used for extra prayer.
 Avoiding entertainment or social media and devoting that time to prayer is another way of fasting.
-Instead of listening to secular music, some people devote that time to spiritual channels during the period of Great Lent.
+Instead of listening to secular music, some people devote time to spiritual channels during the period of the Great Lent.
 Jesus wants to avoid exhibitionism and self-projection in these to evade human recognition.

 Do not put on a gloomy face as the hypocrites do.
 They neglect their appearance, so people can see they are fasting.

-Jesus endorsed fasting with the amendment that the believers should avoid exhibitionism of piety through their outward appearances.
-The Pharisees conveyed the physical effect of their fasting on their face and in their appearance like imposition of ashes, formal uncleanliness including trimming of hair, anointing with oil, and expression of gloomy look.
+Jesus endorsed fasting with the stipulation that the believer avoid exhibitionism of piety through outward appearances.
+The Pharisees reflected the physical effect of their fasting on their faces and in their appearance by way of smearing themselves with ashes, formal uncleanliness including hair overgrowth, wearing a gloomy look and the like.

-Truly I say to you, they have received their reward in full already.
+(16b) Truly I say to you, they have received their reward in full already

 As Jesus mentioned for almsgiving and prayer, he repeated that those who fast for human recognition already got what they sought.
 They were ineligible for any merit in heaven because they got their full credit from the public.